KDE/websites-hig-kde-org/HIG/source/platform/settings.rst

 How to Use
 ~~~~~~~~~~

--  **Simple by default**: Define smart and polite defaults so that your target
+-  **Simple by default**: Define smart and polite defaults so that your
-   :doc:`personas </introduction/personas>` don't have to alter them at all.
+   targeted users don't have to alter them at all.
 -  **Powerful when needed**: Provide enough settings for the perfect
    customization according to individual needs and preferences.
 But even
    though customizability is very important for KDE software, try to keep your